fairfield-university-is505-fall2017/The-Empire-Project/README.md

 * Investigate if Region can be a factor for not showing up (policies in area)

 Section 1: Reading in the Data
-In this section we will be reading in the data and setting up our table for futher analysis. such as fixing column names and ensuring our data is of the correct type.
-All this data was received directly from the Kaggle archives on the planet Eadu.
+In this section we will be reading in the data and setting up our table for futher analysis, including fixing column names and ensuring our data is of the correct data type.
+The medical appointment data was received directly from the Kaggle archives on the planet of Eadu.
 The data set contains 15 variables and over 100K rows.
 This data was transmitted to our ship's computers and will be uploaded here for reproducability, using the following code:

 ~~~~{.python}
 import numpy as np